 - It is widely used in banks to describe interest on various loans.

 - It is widely used in the investment field to suggest investors for various investment avenues present in the market.

-- For example, Car loan available at 10% of interest rate.
+- For example, Car loans available at 10% of the interest rate.
 This face an interest rate of 10% is the nominal rate.
 It does not take fees or other charges in an account.

 Calculate Effective Interest Rate from Nominal Rate

 The effective interest rateEffective Interest RateEffective Interest Rate, also called Annual Equivalent Rate, is the actual rate of interest that a person pays or earns on a financial instrument by considering the compounding interest over a given period. is the one that caters to the compounding periods during a loan payment plan.
 The effective interest rate is calculated as if compounded annually, half-yearly, monthly, or daily.
 On the other side, the stated or nominal rate is less than the effective interest rate.
 It is the interest rate where interest is calculated only once a year.